Eloping in Hawaii

 Conclusion

 We do everything we can to make sure your ceremony day is perfect, but we understand that stress can sneak in from time to time.
-I hope some of these tips help, and please know that your Weddings of Hawaii team is always here to help.
+I hope some of these tips help.
+Please know that your Weddings of Hawaii team is always here to help.

-Call us, schedule a time for us to call you, or message us us if you need to talk.
-We're here for you :)
+Call us, schedule a time for us to call you, or message us if you need to talk.
+We’re here for you 🙂